Another reason to head to the dollar store! Work on name spelling with pool noodles!

 - Cut the pool noodles in 1 1/2 – 2 inch pieces.

-- Place the pool noodle letters and the paper towel roll holder on a table, floor, or other work surface.
+- Place the pool noodle letters and the paper towel roll holder on a table, floor, or another work surface.
 If you don’t have a paper towel roll holder, you can also put a dowel into a ball of play dough or piece of Styrofoam.

 - Then, your child will put the pool noodle letters on the paper towel roll in order to spell his or her name.
+Note: This may be best to do by tilting this over so that children can do left to right.

 To extend the learning, have your child practice match capital and lowercase letters or spell simple words.